roseengineering/rfsoapyfile/README.md

 # rfsoapyfile

 A Python 3 script for capturing and recording a SDR stream to a WAV file, or serving it as a HTTP audio stream.
-The script is threaded for high performance, especially on a Raspberry Pi.
+The script is threaded for performance, especially on a Raspberry Pi.
 The script includes a REST API for controlling the capture and WAV recording remotely.